United States Regiments & Batteries > Pennsylvania

 May In counties of lower Virginia, Sub-District of the Blackwater, District of the Nottaway

-July 14 Major Wilhelm resigns
+July 14 Major Wilhelm resigned

 1866